JCaraballo113/vscode-jsonatlas/README.md

 - **Real-time linting** for `json` and `jsonc` documents using the `jsonc-parser`, with inline diagnostics that point directly to the faulty token.
 - **Optional schema validation** powered by [Ajv](https://ajv.js.org/).
 Point the extension at a JSON Schema file to receive rich, property-level diagnostics.
 - **Schema-aware navigation** whenever validation is enabled: every node in the visualizer surfaces a `Schema` action that jumps straight to the matching definition inside your JSON Schema, complete with the title/description tooltip.
+Hover inside the JSON editor to see the schema title/description inline and jump via `JSON Atlas: Go to Schema Definition`.
 - **Visualizer view** that turns a valid JSON tree into a tidy, zoom-independent overview so you can reason about large payloads at a glance and now auto-refreshes as you type.
 Every depth level becomes its own collapsible box with a key-to-value link, so you can fold away branches while keeping the surrounding context visible.
 - **Graph & Tree modes** selectable via the view dropdown: the Graph view offers pan/zoom with smooth connectors, while the Tree view keeps a classic outline for folks who prefer a stacked hierarchy.
 Both modes keep URL values clickable.
 - **Graph layout presets** (compact, balanced, relaxed) that you can switch from the control dock or via `jsonAtlas.graphLayoutPreset`, adjusting spacing/line lengths without rebuilding the document.